UMEP-dev/UMEP-Docs/docs/source/Introduction.rst

 Evaluation and application studies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The tables of studies below is by no means complete.
-Please help us adding studies by submitting an issue to this documentation repository found at the top of this page.
+Please help us adding studies by submitting an issue to this documentation repository found `here <https://github.com/UMEP-dev/UMEP-Docs/issues>`__.

 * Mean Radiant Temperature (`SOLWEIG <SOLWEIG>`)
       - References: Development